Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Spherical geometry

 \begin{defn} Let $X$ be a spherical $G$-variety.
 We say that $X$ is \emph{toroidal} if every $B$-invariant but not $G$-invariant prime divisor on $X$ does not contain a $G$-orbit. \end{defn}

 \begin{rmk} \begin{enumerate} \item Rational homogeneous spaces and toric varieties are toroidal.

 \item For details on toroidal varieties, we refer to \cite[\S29]{Timashev} and \cite{Perrin-sanya}.
-For example, when $p = 0$, the following are well known: \begin{enumerate} \item Every homogeneous spherical variety admits an equivariant toroidal completion.
+For example, when $k$ is of characteristic $0$, the following are well known: \begin{enumerate} \item Every homogeneous spherical variety admits an equivariant toroidal completion.
 Moreover, for any spherical $G$-variety $X$, there exists a toroidal spherical $G$-variety $\hat{X}$ equipped with a $G$-equivariant proper birational morphism $\hat{X} \rightarrow X$.
-These facts can be shown by Luna-Vust theory; see \cite[p.
+These facts can be shown by Luna--Vust theory; see \cite[p.
 174]{Timashev} for details. \item According to the local structure theorem (\cite[Theorem 29.1]{Timashev}, \cite[Theorem 3.4.1]{Perrin-sanya}), toroidal spherical varieties locally look like toric varieties.

 \item A toroidal horospherical $G$-variety $X$ can be written as the parabolic induction from a toric variety; see for example \cite[Examples 1.13(2)]{pasquier-thesis}.
 More precisely, if the open dense orbit in $X$ is isomorphic to $G/H$, then $X \simeq G \times^{N_{G}(H)} Y$ for a $N_{G}(H)/H$-toric variety $Y$ (see Remark \ref{rmk: horo}).
 Observe that $\dim Y$ is equal to the rank of $G/H$. \end{enumerate}